StanGirard/Primates-Jekyll/_help/howto.md

 ### Setup Github Pages on Fork
 ---

-Do this step only if you want to be able to visualize your post before making a pull request to the main repo
+Do this step only if you want to be able to visualize your Post before making a pull request to the principal repository.

-Then you need to host the Fork on Github Pages
+Then it would be best if you hosted the Fork on Github Pages.

 - Go to Settings
 - Choose Master Branch